microsoft/dotnet/Documentation/KnownIssues/Template/405199 - WPF Non-Adorner TextSelection Occludes Text.md

 ## Resolution
 This issue will be fixed in the next version of .NET.

-To work around this problem, developers can explicitly set the selection opacity to the correct value of ".4".
-Once this is done, the selected text will again be visible underneath the text selection.
+To work around this problem, developers can explicitly set the selection opacity to the correct value of .4.
+Once this is done, the selected text is again visible underneath the text selection.

 ```xml
 <FlowDocumentScrollViewer SelectionOpacity=".4" />